 Direct instruction is a perfect time to use mentor sentences and allow opportunities for teens to see the words used contextually in literature

 Students need to have ample opportunities to interact with the word every day.
 For this reason, I always make time for my students to study their words during class.
 You’ll know when students have actually learned the words.
 They’ll use them in their speaking and writing, and they will refer less to their notes during review.
+I always try to keep a fun vocabulary activity on hand to keep practice fresh.

 Using brain-based vocabulary approaches will help to ensure the practice time you provide is worthwhile.
 When I complete a vocabulary unit, my students know we will continue coming back to those words throughout the year.
 This repetition reinforces the likelihood that students will retain the new words.